harvard-dce/mh-opsworks/README.md

 ### Ubuntu 14.04 Enhanced networking

-"Enhanced networking" allows your instances to take full advantage of 10Gbps networking on aws.
-Opsworks ubuntu 14.04 instances have enhanced networking enabled, but unfortunately use a driver too old to get full networking speed.
+The combination of the latest M5/C5 instances + the `linux-aws` v4 Linux kernel gets us optimized networking performance out of the box.
+(Note: we used to have to build a custom kernel module to get this).

-The `oc-opsworks-recipes::enable-enhanced-networking` recipe patches and installs the correct driver.
-This doubles multithreaded / multiprocess IO from around 5Gbps to 10Gbps and seems to have no deterimental effect on single threaded IO.
+The amazon enhanced networking driver doubles multithreaded / multiprocess IO from around 5Gbps to 10Gbps and seems to have no deterimental effect on single threaded IO.
 Note that actually acheiving 10Gbps is dependent on instance placement and per AWS can only be guaranteed with the use of Placement Groups.